HP Inc.

-HP Inc. is an American multinational information technology company with its headquarters in Palo Alto, California, that develops personal computers (PCs), printers and related supplies, as well as 3D printing services.
+HP Inc. is an American multinational information technology company with its headquarters in Palo Alto, California, that develops personal computers (PCs), printers and other related supplies, as well as 3D printing services.
 It is the world's second-largest personal computer vendor by unit sales after Lenovo and ahead of Dell as of 2024.

-HP Inc. was founded in 2015 when the original Hewlett-Packard Company split into two companies.
-The old company's enterprise product and business services divisions were spun-off into a new publicly traded company, Hewlett Packard Enterprise.
-Hewlett-Packard Company then renamed itself to HP Inc. and retained the personal computer and printer services divisions of its predecessor, serving as the legal successor of the original company that was founded in 1939.
+HP Inc. was founded in 2015 when the original Hewlett-Packard company split into two companies.
+The old company's enterprise product and business services divisions were spun off into a new publicly traded company, Hewlett Packard Enterprise, while Hewlett-Packard itself was renamed as HP Inc. and retained the personal computer and printer services divisions of its predecessor, serving as the legal successor of the original company that was founded in 1939.
 HP is listed on the New York Stock Exchange and is a constituent of the S&P 500 Index.
 In the 2023 Fortune 500 list, HP is ranked 63rd-largest United States corporation by total revenue.